ceph/ceph/src/pybind/mgr/dashboard/HACKING.rst

 setting, and the python type of the value.

-By declaring the ``ADMIN_EMAIL_ADDRESS`` class attribute, when you restart the dashboard plugin, you will atomatically gain two additional CLI commands to get and set that setting::
+By declaring the ``ADMIN_EMAIL_ADDRESS`` class attribute, when you restart the dashboard plugin, you will automatically gain two additional CLI commands to get and set that setting::

   $ ceph dashboard get-admin-email-address